wp-plugins/copyright-safeguard-footer-notice/readme.txt

 == Changelog ==

+= 2.0 =
+* Added top and left margin offsets to control positioning of button or link in footer.

 = 1.0 =
 * Original version - no changes.

 == Upgrade Notice ==

+= 2.0 =
+* Added top and left margin offsets to control positioning of button or link in footer.

 = 1.0 =
 Original version.